 Frequently Asked Questions About Maritime Law

-Are accidents and injuries that occur on navigable waters treated differently than those occurring on land?
+- Are accidents and injuries that occur on navigable waters treated differently from those occurring on land?

 While the physical and emotional effects of an injury or death that occurs at sea or on navigable waters are similar to typical personal injury and wrongful death cases, admiralty and maritime personal injury cases are very different in many respects.

-Are all persons injured on navigable waters treated the same under maritime law?
+- Are all people injured on navigable waters treated the same under maritime law?

 If you were injured at sea, your remedies under maritime law may differ depending on how the law classifies your presence on the water.
-Your status aboard a vessel would determine applicable maritime law, depending on whether you were a crew member, shore side employee, passenger, or with pleasure boats, an owner or guest.
-The different classifications could lead to very different remedies and results.
+Your status aboard a vessel would determine applicable maritime law, depending on whether you were a crew member, shore-side employee, passenger, or with pleasure boats, an owner or guest.
+The different classifications could lead to different remedies and results.

 - Are there different deadlines for maritime claims than for nonmaritime claims?

 Yes.
 There are specialized laws and limitations that pertain to admiralty and maritime casualties, and sorting out and asserting the applicable law is a precise specialty in this active venue.
 We here at Bruno & Bruno have the experience and know-how to protect and assert the proper remedy or defense as each case may require.

 Contact Bruno & Bruno ∙ Free Initial Consultations

 If you or a loved one was injured at sea, Bruno & Bruno is here to help you navigate the complex area of maritime law.
 To discuss your case with one of our attorneys, call 504-525-1335 (800-966-1335 toll free).
 You may also contact us online.
 Our offices are conveniently located in New Orleans and Covington.